 Skip to main content

 Like a few of my recent blog posts, this article started life as some informal notes written for a client, repurposed here in case they are of use to anyone else.
-It is very much my own view but nothing is particularly controversial – everything I touch on is pretty common practice.
+It is quite long so I have included a table of contents:

-The core message is that life got easier when we acknowledged that TrustPilot is (at best) a neutral supplier.
-They were not motivated by helping our business, and were not available to assist when bad things happened.
-If you treat it like a tool and not a partner, it can deliver the results you need, or at least become less of a risk.
+Life got easier when we acknowledged that TrustPilot is (at best) a neutral supplier.
+They were not trying to help our business, and were not motivated to assist when bad things happened.

-How TrustScore Works
+How TrustScore works

 • It is based on percentages